Skip to content

 Smarter funding for projects that improve air quality can deliver enormous benefits globally in terms of human health, economic development and climate mitigation and adaptation.
 By investing in clean air projects, funders can more effectively utilise their resources, delivering smart interventions that cut across several SDGs simultaneously.

-Our upcoming State of Global Air Quality Funding report will outline recommendations for smarter investments in delivering the SDGs.
-Subscribe to our newsletter to get the report direct to your inbox.
+Our State of Global Air Quality Funding report outlines recommendations for smarter investments in delivering the SDGs.

 SEE MORE